College Hill Alliance: Magnolia Street soapbox derby

 For the past 6 years, the Magnolia Street Soapbox Derby is hosted by the Magnolia Street residents and takes place the Saturday before the Second Sunday concert in April.
 The timed racing event takes place on Magnolia Street’s hill and has teams compete for the title of fastest car and most creative structure.
 Local business sponsor this annual event.
 The event is free to attend but a registration fee is required for participants.

 Sundown screen series

 The College Hill Alliance's need for the creation of sustainable events is being met by different public and private entities.
 Big Screen on the Green was one of the original Corridor events.
 Now, the event has transformed into the Sundown Screen Series.

-The Series brings the silver screen to the great outdoors and is hosted by Macon-Bibb Parks & Recreation.
-These free, outdoor movie events take place in spring, summer and fall at various parks in the city and the Corridor.
-Picnic baskets and blankets are encouraged, concessions will be available at some sites and some events, but not all.
-In the event of rain, movies will be cancelled.
+The Series brings the silver screen to the outdoors and is hosted by Macon-Bibb Parks & Recreation.
+These outdoor movie events take place in spring, summer and fall at various parks in the city and the Corridor.